krbuettner/geo_knowledge_prompting_proj/README.md

 ## Running code

-Navigate to scripts for executable scripts to run training.
+Navigate to ```GeoKnowledgePrompting/scripts``` for executable scripts to run training.
 For example:

 ```
 bash all_train_vitb16_geoknowledgeprompting.sh tgt_llm_and_in_country_ensemble_dollarstreet 4.0